deckgo/deckdeckgo/webcomponents/inline-editor/README.md

 This Web Component is an inline WYSIWYG HTML Editor developed for the project [DeckDeckGo].

-It creates a floating editor bar that shows up when you select a piece of text of your page.
+It creates a floating editor bar or a sticky footer bar that shows up when you select a piece of text of your page.

 ## Table of contents